Sam-Kruglov/bank/README.md

 Notice:
-Currently reimplementing everything and beyond to be absolutely perfect in branch `under_construction`.
+Currently reimplementing everything and beyond to be absolutely perfect in branch `under_construction`(now `master`).
 See `Architectural Plans.md` in there for details.

 # Bank Service